EpicEric/sandhole/book/src/cli.md

           [default: 32768B]

+      <b>--pool-size</b> &lt;SIZE&gt;
+          Maximum pool size for simultaneous connections per proxied service.
+          The maximum is 1024.

+          A higher value will lead to higher memory consumption, and may cause disruption on services.

+          [default: 128]

+      <b>--pool-timeout</b> &lt;DURATION&gt;
+          How long to wait for a connection to be available in the pool before being timed out.

+          By default, connections are immediately timed out when the pool is exhausted.

       <b>--ssh-keepalive-interval</b> &lt;DURATION&gt;
           How long to wait between each keepalive message that is sent to an unresponsive SSH connection